jdonlan/java-dev/storage/sqlite.md

 A SELECT statement will return all rows in a table by default.
 Returned rows can be filtered using a WHERE clause.
 WHERE statements are formatted as the command WHERE, then column name(s) a comparison operator, then column value(s).
 This WHERE clause is placed after the SELECT statement as the statement tail.
 String values are wrapped in quotes while numerical values contain no quotes.

-To get all articles named “test” from the table above:
+To get all articles named "test" from the table above:
 ```
-SELECT title FROM articles WHERE title=‘test’
+SELECT title FROM articles WHERE title='test'
 ```

 The WHERE clause can also be filtered using a wildcard (%) and the LIKE keyword for string values.
 Standard <, >, <=, >=, != operators can be used for numeric values. != works for strings as well.
 Can combine multiple WHERE clauses with AND/OR keywords.

-To get all articles starting with the word “test” or containing the word “example”:
+To get all articles starting with the word "test" or containing the word "example":
 ```
-SELECT title FROM articles WHERE title LIKE ‘test%’ OR title LIKE ‘%example%’
+SELECT title FROM articles WHERE title LIKE 'test%' OR title LIKE '%example%'
 ```
 ###Sorting Query Results
 Query results can be sorted by adding an ORDER BY statement to the end of the SELECT statement, after the WHERE clause if included.
 ORDER BY statements are followed by the column name and either ASC or DESC for ascending or descending order.
 Only  INTEGER, TEXT, or REAL columns should be used for sorting to get a reliable sort behavior.